NorESSI/test-environment-nrec/stratum1-setup/README.md

 ## Setting up a Statum 1 server inside NREC from scratch
-This quide shows how I set up a Stratum 1 server in NREC using Terraform and the OpenStack CLI.
-For this two VMs are needed, one for setting up ansible with EESSI settings, and one for the actual Stratum 1 server.
-Since the ansible VM is just needed to install the Stratum 1 VM, we can use the "m1.small" flavor.
-For the Stratum 1 VM we use the "m1.large" flavor together with an additional volume of 200GB.
-This disksize should be sufficient for a while during the pilot phase.
-Currently (2021-04-21) the whole software stack takes up around 60GB but this is expected to grow quite fast.
+This shows how to set up a Stratum 1 server on NREC using Terraform, the OpenStack CLI and Ansible.
+In addition to the VM running the Stratum 1, we need one more on which Ansible playbooks provided via EESSI are run.
+Since the Ansible VM only runs a few scripts to install the Stratum 1 VM, we use the smallest available flavor (e.g., "m1.small").
+For the Stratum 1 VM, we use the "m1.large" flavor and attach a volume of 200 GB.
+This disksize should be sufficient for to store the software stacks provided by the EESSI pilot repository.
+Currently
+(2021-04-21) the all software stacks (all hardware targets, all versions) consume around 60 GB but this is expected to grow in the coming months.

-For production use we will need to have a volume of at least 1TB.
+For full production use we will need to have a volume of at least 1 TB.

 To use this guide you need to have installed Terraform and the OpenStack CLI.
 Check the urls and the bottom of this document for info on how to do that.